patrick-3008/Nano-GPT/README.md

 Usage
 -----

-To train the model on the Shakespeare dataset just run the python notebook:
+To train the model on the Shakespeare dataset just run the python notebook

-After training, you can generate text using the trained model by running:
+After training, you can generate text using the trained model

 You can customize parameters like the length of the generated text, the temperature (for randomness), and more.